OranBar/AutoAttribute-for-Unity3d/README.md

 It runs before all other Awakes (using script execution ordering), so when Awake starts, one can assume that no variable with Auto will throw a null exception.
 In case a component couldn't be found, Auto will provide with descriptive logging.

-[AutoParent] and [AutoChildren] can also be used on Array variables and Lists, and respectively has the same behaviour you would expect from a GetComponentsInParents<T>() or GetComponentsInChildren<T>() call.
+[AutoParent] and [AutoChildren] can also be used on Array variables, and respectively has the same behaviour you would expect from a GetComponentsInParents<T>() or GetComponentsInChildren<T>() call.

-Auto also works on inactive objects.
+Auto also works on inactive objects and on private fields.

-Auto works by hooking into the awake function of a Manager monobehaviour script, which is automatically spawned in the scene whenever it is saved.
+Auto works by hooking into the awake function of a Manager MonoBehaviour script.
+The manager is automatically spawned whenever the scene whenever it is saved.

 # Instantiation

-In case of instantiated objects, please use the MonoBehaviour extension method "this.Instantiate_And_AutoAssignVariables()" to make sure Auto does the referencing before anyone else starts using that class
+In case of instantiated objects, attach the component AutoReferencer_OnInstantiation to the object that will be instantiated.
+This object will run its awake before any other component, requesting the Manager to reference the variables with the Auto attribute.

 # Requisites

-All scripts using Auto must have their script execution order delay < 990.
+All scripts using Auto must have their script execution order delay > -500.

 # Installation

-As soon as the package is install, you can already make use of the Auto Attributes!
+As soon as the package is installed, you can already make use of the Auto Attributes!